 It would be so much easier to simply identify at-risk dogs by breed or other means, and then ban them.
 But there is no single factor to point out this information.

 Dog bites—and the even rarer fatal dog attacks—always are a result of both the past and present events that include an array of factors.
 Some of these factors include the dog’s genetics, learned behaviors, socialization or lack thereof, canine function, health and size of the animal, reproductive status, individual personality, environment, owner responsibility, victim behavior, victim size, and physical condition—and popularity of the breed.

 Frankly, the more popular the breed, the greater the contact with larger numbers of people and that increases the potential for problems—as well as poor breeding typical of increased demand.
 Breeds responsible for dog bite fatalities have varied over time, in direct relationship to how popular the breed was at the time.

 Today, the dogs that get the worst press include “pit bull” type breeds.
 But between 1975 and 1980, in one notable survey, the breeds most often associated with deadly attacks were the German shepherd, “husky-type” dogs, St. Bernard, bull terrier, and Great Danes.

 The Ideal Dog

 All dogs have the potential to bite.
 Well-socialized, emotionally and physically healthy dogs know how to “threaten” and protect themselves without risk to themselves or others.

 Let’s put this in perspective.
 A comprehensive special report looking at dog bites and fatality statistics between 1979 and 1998 was published in JAVMA, Vol 217, No. 6, September 15, 2000.
-Interestingly, the information reveals that since 1975, dogs from more than 30 breeds have been responsible for fatal attacks on people, including the Labrador retriever, dachshund, and Yorkshire terrier.
+Interestingly, the information reveals that since 1975, dogs from more than 30 breeds have been responsible for fatal attacks on people, including the "gentle" breeds like Labrador retriever, dachshund, and Yorkshire terrier.